Purely periodic continued fractions and graph-directed iterated function systems: Two examples

 The attractor of $(\Gcal_\Acal,\set{B_a})$ is easily guessed and verified to be $[\tau-2,0]\cupdot[0,\tau-1]$, with $\tau$ the golden ratio, while the attractor of $(\Gcal_\Acal,\set{\Cbf_a})$ is $[-1/3,0]\cupdot[0,2/3]$.
 Note that, indeed, the Minkowski homeomorphism sends $\tau-1$ to $2/3$, while its conjugate by translation-by-$1$ sends $\tau-2$ to $-1/3$.
 Note also that the ratio of the Lebesgue measures of $[-1/3,0]$ and $[0,2/3]$ is $1/2$, which fits with the $1$-eigenvector of $G_\Acal$ being $(1\;2)\transpose$.
 Finally, note that taking $U_0=(\tau-2,0)$ and $U_1=(0,\tau-1)$, we see directly that $(\Gcal_\Acal,\set{B_a})$ satisfies the Open Set Condition so that, by Lemma~\ref{ref14}, $\Acal$ and $\du{\Acal}$ are indeed codes and abstract continued fractions.

 Since $H_0=[\tau-2,0]$ and $H_1=[0,\tau-1]$ intersect only at $0$, which is fixed by both the matrices $B_o\m$ and $B_p\m$ acting on it, this is a realization of $\Acal$.
 The graph of the Gauss-type map $F$ on $H_0\cup H_1$ is thus obtained by reflecting Figure~\ref{fig2} left along the diagonal, and restricting it to $[\tau-2,\tau-1]^2$.
-The resulting map, shown in Figure~\ref{fig3} left, may look unfamiliar, but becomes familiar once we apply Schweiger's jump transformation to it (see~\cite[Chapter~18]{schweiger95}; we will treat the construction in more detail in~\S\ref{ref26}).
+The resulting map, shown in Figure~\ref{fig3} left, may look unfamiliar, but becomes familiar once we apply the jump transformation to it.
 Indeed, let $J=[(\tau-3)/5,-\tau+2]^c$ be the complement of the set of points on which $F$ is defined by the two parabolic branches.
-Setting $e(x)=\min\set{t\ge0:F^t(x)\in J}$ then $F_{\jump}$, defined by $F_{\jump}(x)=F^{e(x)+1}(x)$ and shown in Figure~\ref{fig3} right, is nothing else than the $\alpha$-continued fraction of~\cite{nakada-natsui08}, \cite{kraaikamp-schmidt-steiner12}, \cite{carminati-tiozzo13}, for $\alpha=\tau-1$.
+Then $F_{\jump}$, defined as in the example of the Farey map and shown in Figure~\ref{fig3} right, is nothing else than the $\alpha$-continued fraction of~\cite{nakada-natsui08}, \cite{kraaikamp-schmidt-steiner12}, \cite{carminati-tiozzo13}, for $\alpha=\tau-1$.

 We now discuss $\du{\Acal}$, which is more delicate.
 The intervals $I_0S=[0,-1]$ and $I_1S=[1,0]$ intersect in $[1,-1]\cup\set{0}$; thus, working directly with them is inconvenient.
-It is much simpler to use the approach of Remark~\ref{ref21} to compute the attractor of the g-d IFS determined by $\du{\Acal}$ on two disjoint copies of $[0,1]$, and then apply Remark~\ref{ref20}(6).
-After some practice the process is automatic; we present the end result in the following lemma, in a form that fits all cases concerning us.
+It is much simpler to use the approach of Remark~\ref{ref21} to compute the attractor of the g-d IFS determined by $\du{\Acal}$ on two disjoint copies of $[0,1]$, and then apply Remark~\ref{ref20}(7).
+After some practice the process is automatic; we present the end result in the following lemma, in a form that is adaptable to all cases concerning us.

 \begin{lemma} Define Then we have